-ISBE will update its data systems to begin collecting and reporting data, through grade 12, for former English Learners (ELs) and children formally identified with a disability, in addition to the subgroups required in ESSA, in order to ensure equity.
+ISBE will update its data systems to begin collecting and reporting data, through grade 12, for former English Learners (ELs), in addition to the subgroups required in ESSA, in order to ensure equity.

 1.2 Academic Achievement.

 i.
 (ESEA section 1111(c)(4)(A)(i)(I)(aa)) Describe the long-term goals for improved academic achievement, as measured by proficiency on the annual statewide reading/language arts and mathematics assessments, for all students and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.